 For some time-sensitive applications, e.g., VR/AR, it is useful to improve the time efficiency of the one-to-many ranging by allowing two responders to reply at different times within one ranging slot or reply using different MMR sequences (MMRS) that satisfying enough cross-correlation suppression among each other.

 If response at different times in a ranging slot is used as shown in Figure 3, the ranging initiation message shall indicate the order of response times for different responders.
 For example, the order of the responders’ IDs included in the ranging initiation message implicitly indicates the transmission order of the responders in the same ranging slot.
 The responders shall be capable of a fixed reply time of sufficient precision.
 For the response time for each responder, the initiator and responders could negotiate the value of the response time such that the MMRS’s from different responders shall not overlap and have sufficient gap between each other to facilitate the initiator processing.
+The supported number of responders in a ranging slot and the number of ranging sequence fragments of a responder in one ranging round are TBD.

 Figure 3.
 Illustration of the time efficient one-to-many SS-TWR with different response time in a ranging slot using NBA-UWB.